Work With Us: Councils and Public Bodies

 The public sector can provide brilliant opportunities for community energy schemes.
 There are a large number of freehold properties to potentially use, these are long-term assets and tend to be low risk.

 Community energy projects can save the public sector considerable sums of money, generate considerable benefit to the community and build a vibrant community enterprise sector tackling climate change.
+Key benefits include:

 Reading Community Energy Society work across a hybrid of publicly and privately owned sites: they have installed solar arrays on the local library and are working with the council to install on the bus depot, but have also worked closely with Reading University and three churches.